 Best Journalism Schools and Colleges

-Top Schools and Colleges for Journalism
+Top U.S. Schools with Journalism Programs

 1.Northwestern University in Evanston, IL

 Northwestern University is a 4-year, private school that U.S. News & World Report ranked 12th in the nation in 2012.
 The Medill School of Journalism offers a 4-year Bachelor of Science in Journalism (BSJ) and a 1-year Master of Science in Journalism (MSJ) program.
 Once enrolled, students learn about journalistic ethics, multimedia storytelling and quantitative analysis.

 Undergraduates work with print, Web, broadcast and digital media and have the chance to participate in the school's international residency reporting program.
 Hands-on reporting experiences begin as early as the sophomore year.
 Graduate students can specialize in magazine writing and editing, videography and broadcast journalism, reporting or interactive publishing.

 A public institution and the flagship of the university system, the University of Maryland in College Park, ranked 17th among top public schools and 8th among up-and-coming schools, according to U.S. News & World Report in 2012.
 The Philip Merrill College of Journalism offers a Bachelor of Arts and Master of Arts in Journalism, Master of Journalism and Doctor of Philosophy (Ph.D.) in Journalism.
 The master's degree programs are highly competitive and admit only 18 students each for the Fall and Spring semesters respectively.
 Although a prerequisite, completion of one of the programs may be waived for qualified Ph.D. applicants.